tennessejoyce/Landscape/README.md

 Image recognition methods like convolutional neural networks can be powerful tools for drawing conclusions from an unlabeled dataset of images.
 Using this approach, we can answer questions like which types of landscape images are most commonly posted, and which are the most popular.
 I've also shown that the output of the neural network can be used as a predictor of how well a post will do.
-While there are certainly many other factors beyond just the content of the image (such as aesthetics, or a descriptive post title) which determine its success, a content-based predictor is a good start.
+While there are certainly many other factors beyond just the content of the image that determine its success (such as aesthetics, or a descriptive post title), a content-based predictor is a good start.
 In particular, the predictive model developed here was able to predict with 82.4% accuracy which of two candidate images would recieve a higher reddit score.